yokolet/new-note/_posts/2017-05-29-online-algorithm.md

 description: ""
 category:
 tags: []
+hero_height: is-small
 ---

-#### What is Online Algorithm ####
+This post discusses so-called Online Algorithm.
 If fixed number of integers (or real numbers) are given, it's easy to find a mean or median.
-Summing up all, then deviding by a number of given values gives me the mean.
+Summing up all, then dividing by a number of given values gives us the mean.
-For a median, sorting the given values then finding center index (indices) would be the almost all.
+For a median, sorting the given values then finding center index (indices) would be the all.

 What if input is not limited? say, a stream of data?